Filostrat/Filostrat/README.md

 ---

 ## ‍ About Me
 Passionate .NET developer with a solid foundation in Clean Architecture and SOLID principles.
 Experienced in designing scalable microservices, desktop applications using WPF/Avalonia, and robust Web APIs.
-Committed to delivering high-quality, maintainable code and fostering collaborative team environments.

 ---